The medicinal and well-being properties of herbs and spices.

 Hippocrates, the Greek physician and ‘Father of Medicine’ (c.
 400 BC) said “Let food be thy medicine and medicine be thy food.”
 Nothing could be more true of garlic.
 Not only is it deliciously nutritious, it has amazing benefits for our well-being too.

-The medicinal advantages of garlic have been shown to apply literally from ‘head to toe’ – from cancer of the brain to athlete’s foot!
+The medicinal and well-being advantages of garlic have been shown to apply literally from ‘head to toe’ – from cancer of the brain to athlete’s foot!

 There is evidence to show that garlic has a beneficial effect on the circulatory system, improving cholesterol levels and reducing hardening of the arteries (atherosclerosis), therefore having a positive impact on angina and heart disease.
 Eating a daily clove of garlic (preferably raw) has the potential to reduce both high blood pressure (hypertension) and the tendency for blood to clot.